renz45/ActiveAdmin-widget_table_for/README.markdown

 #Widget_table_for - ActiveAdmin

 This is a widget table for active admin.
 It allows you to have very similar functionality to index page tables.
+Multiple widget tables can be created on a single page each with their own pagination and sorting.

-Pagination, and sorting work correctly, along with default actions as normal.
+Pagination, and sorting work correctly, along with `default_actions` as normal.

 There are no filter panels or scopes yet.